codemicro/pico-eagle/README.md

 **A basic Eagle library for the Raspberry Pi Pico microcontroller board**

-* Currently only with through-hole versions
+* Only a through-hole version is available
-* Surface mount hopefully coming soon (feel free to PR)

 Created based on the [Raspberry Pi Pico datasheet](https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf).